hqtsm/crc/README.md

 Thanks to pycrc for the inspiration and validation checking.

-Thanks to CRC RevEng for documenting the different digests.
+Thanks to CRC RevEng for cataloging the different digests.